-- 44. A panel must invite comments on a resource consent application or notice of requirement for a referred project from the parties listed in clause 17(6) of Schedule 6 of the FTCA.
-This includes: - a. the relevant iwi authorities, including those identified in this report - b. a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report. - 45.
-TRONT is the sole relevant iwi authority and Treaty settlement entity for receipt of these invitations.
+- 43. A panel must invite comments on a resource consent application or notice of requirement for a referred project from the parties listed in clause 17(6) of Schedule 6 of the FTCA.
+This includes: - a. the relevant iwi authorities, including those identified in this report - b. a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report. - 44.
+TRONT is the relevant iwi authority and settlement entity for the project. - 45.
+We also recommend you direct a panel to invite comments from the relevant rūnanga, through their representative agent MKT.
+This is because TRoNT is obliged to consult with the rūnanga when providing comments on local issues.
+Additionally, this consultative framework has been agreed between the iwi and local authorities and is well established under standard RMA processes.
+Contact details are in Attachment 2. - 46.
+A panel may also invite comments from any other person it considers appropriate.
+We have not identified any further parties.